fahmifj/learn-web-security/02-authentication/01-brute-force-attacks/README.md

 ![390b5a7e9cbb7a565aaae7122e86bccb.png](./_resources/c0fba60c2433429e83c141778d3486f2.png)

-## Lab: Username enumeration via response timing
+## Lab #3: Username enumeration via response timing

 > My scripting skill is not strong enough to complete this lab, so I followed the solution.